SoftwareAG/c8y-docs/content/cockpit/working-with-dashboards.md

 ### To edit a dashboard {#to-edit-a-dashboard}

-To edit a dashboard, edit mode must be enabled.
-There are two primary ways to enter edit mode:
+To edit a dashboard, the edit mode must be enabled.
+There are two primary ways to enter the edit mode:

-- Clickng on **Dashboard settings**: This modifies the overall properties of the dashboard, such as its name, description, position, availability, or appearance.
+- Clicking **Dashboard settings**: This modifies the overall properties of the dashboard, such as its name, description, position, availability, or appearance.
-- Clicking on **Edit widgets**: This manages the content of the dashboard, including adding, removing, or changing the position of widgets.
+- Clicking **Edit widgets**: This manages the content of the dashboard, including adding, removing, or changing the position of widgets.

 Once in edit mode, the redo and undo functionality is automatically enabled.
 This allows you to easily revert any unwanted changes you make to the dashboard.
-Any changes made to the dashboard in "Edit widgets" mode will not be reflected until you save them.
+Any changes made to the dashboard in the edit mode will only be reflected on saving.

 {{< c8y-admon-info >}}
 The widgets and content on the dashboard are locked in order to prevent accidental modifications.
-Clicking the "Edit widgets" button unlocks this functionality and allows you to manipulate the dashboard's content.
+Clicking **Edit widgets** unlocks this functionality and allows you to modify the dashboard's content.
 {{< /c8y-admon-info >}}

 ### To restore a dashboard state {#to-restore-a-dashboard}

 It is possible to restore your dashboard to a previous state using the version history.
-Navigate to the dashboard settings and open the "Version history" tab.
+Navigate to the dashboard settings and open the **Version history** tab.
 This section will display a list of previous versions of your dashboard, including timestamps for each version.
-Hovering over a desired version from the list will reveal the "Restore" button.
+Hovering over a desired version from the list will reveal the **Restore** button.

 When a new version is created in the version history, it includes a brief description of the changes made.
-New version is added each time after saving the dashboard when in edit mode or when editing the general settings of the dashboard.
+A new version is added each time when saving the dashboard in edit mode or when editing the general settings of the dashboard.

 <img src="/images/users-guide/cockpit/cockpit-dashboard-restore.png" name="Restore dashboard state"/>